Angels Flight is a historic, 300 foot long funicular located in downtown Los Angeles, described as "the world's shortest railroad."

 The photo above shows Angels Flight at it's original location, a half a block away next to the Third Street Tunnel.
 It originally opened in 1901, serving as a mode of transportation to the top of what was then the residential community of Bunker Hill.

 Over the years, it's been the subject of numerous painting, including this one of by artist Ben Abril.

 Back in May 2010, when my wife and I were living in Los Angles, we took our kids on the 50 second ride to the top of Bunker Hill on Angels Flight.
-We included this, along with a visit to the Grand Central Market - gentrification - on a trip to downtown L.A. with some other westside home schooling friends.
+We included this, along with a visit to a pre-gentrification Grand Central Market on a trip to downtown L.A. with some other westside home schooling friends.